 - Mouth—smooth, balanced, medium tannins, long finish

-- The wine seemed much smoother, less grippy with a longer finish and more aromatic on the nose.
+- The wine seemed much softer, less grippy with a longer finish, and more aromatic on the nose.

-- After the first 15 seconds, nose, taste and mouth—closely resembled the traditional decanted wine, but looked visually darker
+- After the first 15 seconds, the nose, taste, and mouth—closely resembled the traditionally decanted wine but looked visually darker

-Hyper-decanting just sounds so super cool, and we had a lot of fun playing with it.
-To be used with caution.
+Hyper decanting wine sounds super cool, and we had a lot of fun playing with it.
+However, to be used with caution.
 If you intend to use this method, we recommend taste-testing until you are satisfied.
 This will completely horrify a traditional, die-hard wine connoisseur, but it is fun.